semgrep/semgrep-docs/docs/sample-ci-configs.md

 Semgrep CI will [auto-detect CI context](semgrep-ci.md#features) when running in GitLab CI.
-Scans on pull requests are diff-aware and will report only newly added findings.
+Scans on merge requests are diff-aware and will report only newly added findings.

 The [`template` used in this sample](https://docs.gitlab.com/ee/ci/yaml/#workflowrules-templates) configuration will run Semgrep on pushes to merge requests, your default branch, and tags.